automl/SMAC3/README.md

-##This is a temporary repository containing the code that allows you to run BOinG optimizer, a two stage Bayesian
+##This is a temporary repository containing the code that allows you to run BOinG optimizer

-Optimization algorithm.
+[BOinG](https://arxiv.org/abs/2111.05834) is a two stage Bayesian  Optimization algorithm.

 To run BOinG successfully and avoid dependency issues, we provide a [docker build file](docker/Dockerfile).
  Alternatively, you could activate BOinG in the following way: